-Christy Lee Rogers is a fine art photographer from Kailua, Hawaii.
+Christy Lee Rogers is a visual artist from Kailua, Hawaii.
 Her obsession with water as a medium for breaking the conventions of contemporary photography has led to her work being compared to Baroque painting masters like Caravaggio.
 Boisterous in color and complexity, Rogers applies her cunning technique to a barrage of bodies submerged in water during the night, and creates her effects naturally in-camera using the refraction of light.
 Through a fragile process of experimentation, she builds elaborate scenes of coalesced colors and entangled bodies that exalt the human character as one of vigor and warmth, while also capturing the beauty and vulnerability of the tragic experience that is the human condition.

 Rogers’ works have been exhibited throughout the US and Europe and are held in private and public collections throughout the world.
 She has been featured in International Magazines, including Harper’s Bazaar Art China, Eyemazing, The Independent, Casa Vogue, Photo Technique and others.
 She lives and works in Los Angeles, California and Kailua, Hawaii.